On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

 \subsection{Notation and Basic Settings}

-We discuss our IDR problem under the Neyman-Rubin causal framework (\cite{rubin1974estimating}).
-Suppose there is a random sample of size $n$ from a given population.
-For each subject in this sample, we observe covariate information $\Xb_i \in \calX$, where $\calX \subseteq \mathbb{R}^p$, for $i = 1, \cdots, n$.
-Each subject is associated with a pair of potential outcomes, $(R_i(1), R_i(-1))$, which are scalars.
-We can only observe either $R_i(1)$ or $R_i(-1)$ based on which treatment has been assigned.
-Here $A_i \in \calA = \{1, -1\}$ denotes the treatment that $i$-th subject has received.
-Therefore, for each subject, we observe $(\Xb_i, A_i, R_i)$, where $R_i = R_i(A_i)$.
-By doing that, we assume the stable unit treatment value assumption (SUTVA) (\cite{rubin1990comment}).
-We define $\pi(A | \Xb)$ to be the probability of a subject being assigned treatment $A$ given the covariates and denote $P^d$ as the probability measure when treatment follows the decision rule $d$.
-In addition, throughout this paper, we use the following two standard assumptions under the potential outcome framework. \begin{asu} (Ignorable assignment mechanism). $R_i(1), R_i(-1) \; \independent \; A_i \, | \, \Xb_i$, where $\independent$ denotes independence. \end{asu} \begin{asu} (Strong overlap assumption). $c \leq \pi(A | \Xb) \leq (1-c)$ for some $c > 0$. \end{asu} For simplicity, we assume the random outcome $R$ has a bounded support.
-Without loss of generality, we assume that the larger $R$ indicates the better condition a subject is in.
-Throughout this paper, we consider a randomized experiment so the propensity score $\pi(A | \Xb)$ is known.
-For observational studies, the proposed method can be applied as well by estimating the propensity score using various methods such as the logistic regression.
+We discuss our IDR problem under the potential outcome framework (\cite{rubin1974estimating}).
+We use $R$ to denote the outcome after receiving treatment $A$.
+We consider a binary-treatment setting and encode $A$ as either $1$ or $-1$.
+The treatment space is denoted by $\calA$, i.e., $\calA = \left\{-1, 1\right\}$.
+Let $\Xb \in \calX$ denote the $p$-dimensional random vector for covariates.
+Here $\calX \subset \mathbb{R}^p$ is the covariate space.
+Throughout this paper, we make the following three standard assumptions.

+\begin{asu} $R = R(A)$. \end{asu} \begin{asu} $R(a) \; \bot \; A \, | \, \Xb$ for any $a \in \calA$, where $\bot$ represents independence. \end{asu} \begin{asu} $ \pi(a | \Xb) \geq c$ almost surely for any $a \in \calA$ and some positive constant $c$. \end{asu} For simplicity, we assume the random outcome $R$ has a bounded support.
+This assumption can be relaxed by the high-order moment condition.
+See \cite{athey2017efficient} for more details.
+Without loss of generality, we assume that the larger $R$ indicates the better condition an individual is in.
+Throughout this paper, we consider a randomized experiment and therefore the propensity score $\pi(A | \Xb)$ is known.
+For the observational studies, the proposed method can be applied as well by estimating the propensity score using various methods such as the logistic regression.
 An IDR $d$ is defined as a measurable function mapping from the covariate space $\calX$ into the treatment space $\calA$.
-We also let $L^r(\calT, \calF_1, P^d)$ be the space of all measurable functions such that $\int_{T \in \calT} |f(T)|^r \text{d}P^d < \infty $, where $\calF_1$ is the corresponding $\sigma$-field generated by $\calT := \calX \times \calA \times \mathbb{R}$.
+We also let $L^r(\calT, \calF_1, \mathbb{P})$ be the space of all measurable functions such that $\int_{T \in \calT} |f(T)|^r \text{d}P^d < \infty $, where $\calF_1$ is the $\sigma$-field generated by $\calT := \calX \times \calA \times \mathbb{R}$ and $\mathbb{P}$ is the corresponding probability measure.